Board Workflows

 A few things to avoid:

-• Using the board like a to-do app — If you're not using statuses to represent real workflow states, you're just using the board as an overloaded list.
-That's fine, but consider whether the Issue Browser would serve you better.
+- Using the board like a to-do app — If you're not using statuses to represent real workflow states, you're just using the board as an overloaded list.
+That's fine, but consider whether List view or Outline view would serve you better.

 See Also